 A. An earth sheltered home uses the ground as a natural insulator which makes them more effective at maintaining constant indoor temperature without using heating or cooling appliances.

 List of Earth Sheltered Homes from Around The World

 Pick your own reason(s) and walk with us while we take you through the invigorating tour of earth sheltered homes from around the world.

 # Earth-Bermed House in Hudson Valley, New York

 Architect: Allan Shope

 Completed in 2011, this earth bermed house was built by architect Allan Shope as his own residence.
-There is a 12 kWh photovoltaic array for energy requirements of the building.
+There is a 12 kWh photovoltaic array for the energy requirements of the building.

 It was initiated as a green architectural project.
 Two sides of the house are earth bermed to utilize geothermal energy.
 He has also used recycled materials and solar arrays to attain carbon neutrality.

 This 1,902-square-foot house features a triangular floor plan.
-There is a living area with fireplace, kitchen with dining area and a cozy bedroom.
+There is a living area with a fireplace, a kitchen with dining area and a cozy bedroom.
 The living spaces may seem dark but there is a south-facing glass façade to bring in plenty of sunlight.